Mentoring | David Chicoine

 Photo of Ashley Whitten

 Ashley (BA in English, Wake Forest U, 2012) started the MA program in Anthropology in 2013 and graduated in 2015.
 In 2014, she participated in the detailed mapping and spatial analysis of Caylán's stone buildings.
 Ashley used the architectural and spatial data to write a thesis on “Early Horizon Community Organization and Neighborhoods as Seen Through the Spatial Analysis of Residential Architecture at the Urban Center of Caylán, Peru.”
-She presented results of her work at the 80th Annual Meeting of the SAA in San Francisco and the 4th Meeting of the Society for Amazonian and Andean Studies in Baton Rouge in 2015, and the 82nd Annual Meeting of the SAA in Vancouver in 2017.
+She presented results of her work at the 80th Annual Meeting of the SAA in San Francisco and the 4th Meeting of the Society for Amazonian and Andean Studies in Baton Rouge in 2015, and the 82nd Annual Meeting of the Society for American Archaeology in Vancouver in 2017.
 Her thesis work was adapted into a publication for the Archaeological Papers of the AAA.

 Ashley is currently a PhD candidate in the Department of Anthropology at the University of Kentucky in Lexington under the supervision of Dr. Christopher Pool.